abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 This file immediately exports our environment variable.
 This way, we only import `constants.js` on files where we need the URL.

-53. At the top of `App.js`, import the URL:
+53. At the top of `App.jsx`, import the URL:

 ```jsx
 import { API_URL } from "./constants";